-People having been ingesting cannabis in different forms for centuries, and until its prohibition in the United States in the mid 1920’s, it was used legally nationwide here as well.
+People having been ingesting cannabis in different forms for centuries, and until it became illegal here in the United States in the mid 1920’s, it was used nationwide.
 Yet despite its popularity, our understanding of how cannabis affects users remains quite limited as a result of legal constraints that make research on it a difficult endeavor.
 Cannabis use is becoming increasingly widespread as many states take steps to decriminalize it, pass medical marijuana laws, and legalize its recreational use.
 In this blog we will take a look at four research studies that look at the relationship between cannabis use and mental health.

 Cannabis Use among Youth